 Stephan Kloos is a medical anthropologist and postcolonial science scholar conducting research on Sowa Rigpa since 2001.
 As principal investigator he is responsible for the overall success of this study, and oversees and carries out research in all project sites.
 His main research focuses on the Tibetan community in India, and on the Mongolian areas of Asia.

 Calum Blaikie is a social anthropologist and development specialist who has led, next to his academic career, the award-winning international NGO Nomad RSI for over 10 years.
 In addition to serving as RATIMED’s deputy PI, he conducts research in the Himalayan regions of the Sowa Rigpa industry, including Ladakh, Nepal, and Bhutan.

 Harilal Madhavan is an economist specialized on the traditional pharmaceutical industry, intellectual property, natural resource economics and global public health.
 Next to his research in India and Mongolia, his economic and IPR expertise is essential in the analysis of fieldwork data from all four countries.

 Barbara Gerke was trained in Medical and Social Anthropology at Oxford University and has an extensive background in Tibetan medical studies.
-Currently based at the University of Vienna’s Institute for South Asian, Tibetan and Buddhist Studies, and currently directs an FWF project on potency in Tibetan pharmacology.
+She is based at the University of Vienna’s Institute for South Asian, Tibetan and Buddhist Studies, and currently directs an FWF project on potency in Tibetan pharmacology.
 In ongoing exchange with the Ratimed team, her long ethnographic and textual expertise on Tibetan medicine in India are much appreciated.

 PharmAsia Network: Social Studies of the Herbal Pharmaceutical Industry in Asia